Vaibhavnath-Jha/Kmeans-Clustering/README.md

 Program to visualize K means clustering algorithm without using any data science library.

 ### KMeans_General.py
-Main code in order to execute Kmeans_algorithm.
+Main code in order to execute Kmeans_algorithm.<br/>
 The algorithm can be altered to as many centers as user wants.
 Default=3.

 #### Plots